BEF Carbon Credit Portfolio

 USA (Multiple Regions; Pacific NW co-benefits)

-Building community, resilience, and energy independence on indigenous lands
+Building community energy, affordability, resilience, and energy sovereignty on Indigenous lands

-Support tribal renewable energy projects through your carbon offset purchase.
-Tribal renewable energy programs provide much needed energy independence, resilience, and reduced energy costs to tribal nations while also supporting hands-on workforce development and local STEM education.
+Support Tribal renewable energy project development and construction through your stacked carbon offset purchase.
+Tribal renewable energy programs advance energy sovereignty, strengthen community resilience and internal capacity, and reduce energy costs for Tribal Nations.
+Many projects also incorporate hands-on workforce development and local STEM education opportunities.

 West Coast Tree Planting Stacked Carbon Credit (Underlying credit – BEF Choice)